Think like a software tester.

 • Do not use incomplete, false, or misleading information;

-• Develop your intuition – But don't trust it completely.
+• Develop your intuition – but don't trust it completely.

 • Check testing requirements and related information for relevance and accuracy;